logicmonitor/lm-powershell-module/Documentation/Import-LMDashboard.md

 ```

 ### -PrivateUserName
-Specifies the username of dashboard owner when creating dashboard as private.
+The username of dashboard owner when creating dashboard as private.

 ```yaml
 Type: String